 How is Likelihood of Confusion Determined?

 Most likelihood of confusion cases are not cut and dried, and the question of whether one mark is confusing similar to another can become quite complex.
 If your trademark application has been rejected on the basis of likelihood of confusion, you can submit arguments and evidence to try to persuade the trademark examining attorney to withdraw the rejection.
-The Trademark Office and the Trademark Trial and Appeal Board (TTAB) use the following factors set forth in the case of In re E.I. du Pont de Nemours & Co. to determine whether one trademark is confusingly similar to another:
+The USPTO and the Trademark Trial and Appeal Board (TTAB) use the following factors set forth in the case of In re E.I. du Pont de Nemours & Co. to determine whether one trademark is confusingly similar to another:

 - The degree of similarity between the marks including visual appearance, sound, connotation, commercial impression, and meaning;